scs-phd-deans-committee/scs-phd-deans-committee.github.io/working-groups.md

 * Weekly board games
 * [Coffee Chat Program](https://forms.gle/ztjPzWC4nut1Gune7)

-Meeting time: Weekly, TBD
+Meeting time: 3-4pm on Fridays

 Contact: hlzhou @-andrew-dot-cmu-dot-edu

-**Student Representation Working Group**
+**Anti-racism Working Group**

-Goal: Working to get student representation on decision-making committees in SCS.
-We have two focuses for the summer: in the short term, trying to get student representation on the D&I Dean search committee (as they will be starting work soon).
-We will also be identifying committees in which student representation is needed and identifying structural barriers and reaching out to administrative allies in getting student representation.
+Goal: We will release a set of anti-racist asks to the SCS administration, and we will be holding the administration accountable for following through.

-Meeting time: TBD
+Meeting time: 1:30-2:30pm on Thursdays

 Contact: vdean @-andrew-dot-cmu-dot-edu

+**Interested in starting your own working group?**

+Any SCS PhD student who wants to work on something in line with our mission statement is welcome to launch their own working group.
+If you have an interest or even an inkling of an idea, don't hesitate to reach out to scs.phd.committee@gmail.com .